ctrlo-cc/GADS/docs/kb/070-views/110-graphs/020-metrics.md

 # Create a graph with metrics

-**You can use metrics to convert all the values shown on a graph into percentages of a set of predefined target values.
+**You can use metrics to convert the total counts of the values shown on a graph into percentages of a set of predefined target values.
 These can be used to monitor goals or key performance indicators (KPIs).&nbsp;**

-For each value on your graph you can set a target.
-For example, if you need to have a minimum of 150 students achieve a grade A, 200 achieve a grade B, and 300 achieve a grade C you could create a set of metrics for the *Grade*field.
-The metrics in that metric set would be 150 where the record value is *A,*200 where the value is B, and 300 where the value is C. If the total number of A, B and C grades is 100, 200 and 150 respectively, then on your graph you would see A grades as 75%, B grades as 100%, and C grades as 50% of the respective targets.&nbsp;

-To create a graph with metrics, you need to first create a metric set, then add a series of metrics to that set.
+To create a graph with metrics, you need to first create a metric set, then add a series of target metrics to that set.
 Once you've done that you can create a new graph where you use your metric set.&nbsp;

 ## Create a metric set

-For example, if you were graph might have y-axis values of 20, 40 and 50.
-These could be plotted against metrics of 40, 40 and 200 (which might be targets).
-In this case, the graph values would be converted to 50%, 100% and 25%.
+&nbsp;

+## Add target metrics to your metric set

+For each value on your graph's x-axis you can set a target metric.
+For example, if you need to have a minimum of 150 students achieve a grade A, 200 achieve a grade B, and 300 achieve a grade C you could create a set of metrics for the *Grade*field.
+The target metrics in that metric set would be 150 where the record value is *A,*200 where the value is B, and 300 where the value is C. If the total number of A, B and C grades is 100, 200 and 150 respectively, then on your graph you would see A grades as 75%, B grades as 100%, and C grades as 50% of the respective targets.&nbsp;

-Use this page to define a set of metrics to plot graphs against.
-Each metric must have an x-axis value and a target y-axis value for that point.
+Each metric must have an x-axis value and a target y-axis value.
 Once a set of metrics is applied to a graph, each point in that graph will be converted to a percentage as compared to the relevant metric.

 For graphs that use a y-axis grouping, it is also necessary to define which y-axis grouping is to be used for each x-axis data point.